 - Qantas ordered an additional 12 of these jets in mid-2023; these will be “standard” A350-1000s, so they’ll be long range, but not ultra long range, and will have a different configuration

-We can expect the first A350 to be delivered to Qantas in late 2026, with the first commercial flights expected in the first half of 2027.
-For what it’s worth, the delay of well over a year on this project was largely due to getting the additional fuel tanks certified with European regulators, and that’s in addition to the standard “supply chain” delays.
+For what it’s worth, the biggest part of the delay on this project was due to getting the additional fuel tanks certified with European regulators, and that’s in addition to the standard “supply chain” delays.
 I suppose that delay is nothing compared to what the Boeing 777X is dealing with.

 The A350-1000 is the largest variant of the A350 family, and the plane has incredible economics and range.
 Qantas will be taking those capabilities to the next level.
 The airline is taking advantage of all the incremental improvements that have been made to this aircraft over the years, including a higher maximum takeoff weight, which also allows the aircraft to carry more fuel.